 As with Altstadt, Neustadt suffered major damage from the Allied bombings during World War II.
 It also has lots of historic sites that needed restoration after the reunification of Germany.

-Today, Inner Neustadt is an elegant part of the city with an upscale commercial strip along the waterfront and posh boutique stores.
+Today, Inner Neustadt is an elegant part of the city and, indeed, one of the top choices for where to stay in Dresden.
+There’s an upscale commercial strip along the waterfront and posh boutique stores to make a strong case for laying your head down here.

 One of the more popular areas of this district is the baroque quarter.
 Home to art galleries, international restaurants, and cafes with courtyard seating, this area has a bohemian feel.